 However, the monitoring exercise that consists of ongoing monitoring, quarterly monitoring and annual monitoring might become time-consuming, if an investor has too many stocks in her portfolio.
 Therefore, if an investor notices that it is becoming cumbersome for her to effectively monitor all the stocks in her portfolio, then she should identify and sell weak stocks from her portfolio.
 Such selling should be done without considering current price or unrealized profits/losses in the weak stocks.

 This would ensure that the investor has a manageable portfolio of good stocks, which would have a higher probability of creating wealth over the long term.

 5) A stock is a very small portion of the portfolio:

 I believe that in such scenarios, the investor should pray that the stock price of this company falls to attractive levels so that she can put additional investments in it to make it a reasonable portion of her portfolio.
-Otherwise, the investor should consider selling this stock, as the cost-benefit ratio of the efforts put to monitor a small investment might not left the return that might accrue from it.
+Otherwise, the investor should consider selling this stock, because the efforts put to monitor a small investment might be much more than the return that might accrue from it.